MicheliniDev/NineSolsEigongPrimeMod/thunderstore/README.md

 This mod also features a random moveset generator accessible by installing BepInExConfigurationManager and checking the "IsRandom" option to true, that will make Eigong's moveset change every time you enter her arena.

+# Background Changer

+By default, Eigong's fight background will change according to her phase number, this can be disabled using BepInExConfigurationManager.

+# The Path For Us All

+By default, Yi's theme will be replaced by a beta version, this can also be disabled using BepInExConfigurationManager.

+The default volume for it is quite low, so it's recommended to decrease SFX Volume and increase Music Volume (and maybe computer volume) to properly enjoy it.